jakubpulaczewski/pipeline-flow/docs/pages/intro/plugins_core_concepts.rst

 What exactly is a Plugin?
 --------------------------
-A plugin is:

-#.
-Any callable Python object that implements the ``__call__`` dunder method.
-In other words, a plugin is a function or a class with a ``__call__`` method.
+In ``pipeline-flow``, a plugin is a Python class that implements a specific interface from already defined interfaces.
-#.
-Wrapped in a decorator that enables lazy initialization of the plugin and allows the use of custom arguments in addition to arguments specific to a given phase.
+All of these classes behave like functions as they implement the ``__call__`` method.
+This method is the entry point for the plugin's execution.

 Why use Plugins?
 ------------------